 Employment (Full and Part Time): 1968 to present: Farm Worker, Kitchen Worker, Stock Boy, Factory Worker, Carpenter's Helper, Tree Service Worker, Landscape Laborer, School Administration Assistant/Substitute Teacher (High School), Restaurant/Pub Founder/Co-Owner/Operator, Fine Artist, Security Guard, Security Supervisor, Fashion Model, Personal Protection Officer (included assignments to two Royals of different nations), Private Security Consultant, Vice President of an International Corp. introducing and consulting for newly developed American products (computer software, industrial equipment, and military/police personal equipment) to Persian Gulf countries, Landscaping/Lawn Service Owner/Operator, Construction Worker, Insurance Representative, Entertainment Agency Owner/Operator, and currently President Roman Officer Inc./Independent Researcher (Art and History).

-Military: Gunnery Sergeant, U.S. Marine Corps Reserve (Ret), twenty one years qualifying federal service with the USMC and USMCR (twenty nine years and eight months total service), with several breaks in service from 1973 to 2007:
+Military: Gunnery Sergeant 0369 U.S. Marine Corps Reserve (Ret), twenty one years qualifying federal service with the USMC and USMCR (thirty seven years, one month, and thirteen days accumulative service), with several breaks in service from 1973 to 2007:

 Military Occupational Specialities; 1381 (Shore Party Man), 0311 (Rifleman), 0369 (Infantry Unit Leader)

 Additional Billets, Special Duty, or Temporary Duty Assignments included; Ship's Marine Brig Guard (hand picked, mandatory) Files Clerk (objective was achieved), Escort/Chaser (mandatory, deserters only), Special Guard Details (included VIP protection and high value/risk protection or under guard), Guard Alert Force Commander, Ahkio Team Leader, Recruiter Aide (by direction, an experimental extended duty program on quota, all objectives were achieved), Cat "P" Instructor, Unit Instructor (Infantry), Combined Arms Staff Trainer Chief (three assignments), various Infantry Unit Leader Operations Chief assignments, and Joint Contact Team Program Class A Agent/Escort Officer - Eight assignments with foreign officers (in the following order; Helicopter Squadron Commanders, Logistics MOD, Infantry/Mechanized Infantry/Special Forces, Aviation Border Patrol, Special Forces/Special Operations, Training MOD, and Coastal/Naval Infantry) for familiarization tours, included two concurrent with a MOD J7 and members of his staff.